avichaychriqui/HeBERT/README.md

 We evalaute the model on emotion recognition and sentiment analysis, for a downstream tasks and masked fill-in-the-blank task (the main task of our model).

+## TBD
+Our model is still building.
+Stay in touch!
+1. pre-proccess using YAP
+2. more corpus to train on
+3. fine-tuning with different down-stream tasks

 ## Results
 ### emotion recognition
 | emotion_en   | sentiment |      |      | expectation |      |      | happy |      |      | trust |      |      | fear |      |      | surprise |      |      | sadness |      |      | disgust |      |      | anger |      |      |